Avian influenza: Advice for travellers

 • your symptoms

-• where you have been travelling or living
+• where you’ve been travelling or living

 Antiviral medications can be used to treat avian influenza.
 It is important that antiviral medications be taken as early as possible, ideally within 48 hours of getting sick.